Astros vs. Mariners Player Props Betting Odds

 France Stats

-- Ty France has collected 28 hits with nine doubles, a home run and 12 walks.
-He has driven in 15 runs with one stolen base.
+- Ty France has nine doubles, a home run, 12 walks and 15 RBI (31 total hits).
+He has swiped one base.

-- France takes a three-game streak with at least one hit into this contest.
-During his last five outings he is batting .176 with two walks.
+- France has picked up a hit in four straight games.
+During his last five outings he is batting .286 with two walks.

 France Recent Games